ChrisHardie/printable-pdf-newspaper/readme.txt

 You can view the default style definitions in the plugin file `assets/admin/css/pdf-template-styles.css` or [in Trac](https://plugins.trac.wordpress.org/browser/printable-pdf-newspaper/trunk/assets/admin/css/pdf-template-styles.css).

 Note that TCPDF only supports a limited subset of the full CSS specification.
 Also note that any fonts referenced must be available in the TCPDF library used to generate the PDF.
 You can [view the TCPDF core font list](https://tcpdf.org/docs/fonts/).
+There's also an experimental filter, `ppn_font_file_paths`, that allows you to add to or change the array of TTF font file paths being loaded.

 Currently the header image size/position and subheading styles are not easily customizable, but will be in the future.